floriann2/Stay22-Map-Challenge/README.md

 3) If the hover count is > 4, a message below the map will generate.
 4) If the click count is > 2, a different message below the map will generate.
 5) Click anywhere on the map to generate a new pinpoint.
 Since they are new areas, no name/description shall appear, just its specified coordinates.
-6) All pinpoints are draggable, adjusting to new coordinates (latitude, longitude).
+6) All pinpoints are draggable, adjusting to new coordinates (latitude, longitude), however keeping/adding to its original pin location's hover/click count!

 ```
 ## Technologies/Languages